jnmeyr/ambiio/README.md

 # Ambiio #

-An effect engine in Scala using cats-effect.
+An effect engine in Scala using cats-effect and optionally zio's IO monad.

 ## Version ##

-0.5
+0.6

 ## Arguments ##